lee-t/ToolUniverse/docs/guide/toolspace.rst

-ToolSpace Configuration System
+Space Configuration System
 ==============================

-ToolSpace is a powerful configuration system that allows you to easily load, share, and manage tool configurations for ToolUniverse.
+Space is a powerful configuration system that allows you to easily load, share, and manage tool configurations for ToolUniverse.
 It supports both simple presets and complex workspaces with AI integration.

 Quick Start
 -----------

-Load a ToolSpace configuration in just one line:
+Load a Space configuration in just one line:

 .. code-block:: python